-Q11: What do I need to do if I smell gas or have a leak?
+Q10: What do I need to do in the event that I smell gas or have a leak?

-A11: Please contact Tiny Heirloom and/or your local HVAC contractor.
+A10: Please contact Tiny Heirloom and/or your local HVAC contractor.
 We ask you to please make sure that you shut off your propane tank valves until the issue has been resolved.